 These pages provide information about recent developments at or relevant to the ILLC.
 Please let us know if you have material that you would like to be added to the news pages, by using the online submission form.
 For minor updates to existing entries you can also email the news administrators directly.
 English submissions strongly preferred.

-ILLC professors among those holding new Jin Yuelin Chair at Tsinghua University
+Jin Yuelin Visiting Chair Ceremony at Tsinghua University